EladBezalel/material2-start/steps/STEP_10.md

   avatars = new Array(16).fill(0).map((_, i) => `svg-${i+1}`);
   selectedAvatar = this.avatars[0];

-  constructor(public dialogRef: MdDialogRef<DialogComponent>) {}
+  constructor(public dialogRef: MatDialogRef<DialogComponent>) {}
 }

 ```

-For components that are opened through the `MdDialog` service, the `MdDialogRef` can be injected
+For components that are opened through the `MatDialog` service, the `MatDialogRef` can be injected
 using Depndency Injection.
-Use the `MdDialogRef` token to close and deliver data back to the origin component.
+Use the `MatDialogRef` token to close and deliver data back to the origin component.

 ###### File: `src/app/app.component.ts`